Documentation on MQL5: IsSupersetOf / Standard Library

 IsSupersetOf

-Determines whether the current set is a superset of the specified collection or array.
+Determines whether the current sorted set is a superset of the specified collection or array.

 A version for working with the collection that implements the ICollection<T> interface.